The best eCommerce platforms are a gateway to selling goods in the current digital world.

 If you want a very specific kind of dropshipping called “Print on Demand”, you can consider Squarespace.
 However, Squarespace doesn’t offer general dropshipping.

-If you’re on a really tight budget, then you might prefer to look for an ecommerce tool which allows you to access basic functionality for free.
+If you’re on a really tight budget, then you might prefer to look for an eCommerce tool that allows you to access basic functionality for free.
 The first thing you need to know is that free tools are generally a lot more restricted than premium products.
 You might only be able to sell a handful of products, or there may be a limit on the amount of money you can earn.

 Square Online has a free online store service for people who don’t have a lot of demands for selling online.
-This store syncs with your offline store, if you already have one, which is a nice touch.
+This store syncs with your offline store if you already have one, which is a nice touch.
 There’s also a free package for Big Cartel, but you can only sell five products.

 If you just want to test the tech you’re going to use for free before you invest, many of the best ecommerce platforms have free trials.